unixfy/saltstack/vpnserver/README.md

 2. Set the hostname using `hostnamectl set-hostname` and point an A record for the hostname - this state will fail if you skip this step!

+3. Install Saltstack and join to the master.

-3. Add `roles: vpnserver` to `/etc/salt/grains` to ensure correct matching.
+4. Add `roles: vpnserver` to `/etc/salt/grains` to ensure correct matching.

-4. Join the minion to the master by modifying `master:` in `/etc/salt/minion`.
+5. Join the minion to the master by modifying `master:` in `/etc/salt/minion`.
 Restart `salt-minion` service.

-5. Run one of the commands below on the master.
+6. Run one of the commands below on the master.

 ### Commands for reference: